-A Java Agent is an interceptor in front of the application’s main method, executed in the same JVM (Java Virtual Machine), loaded by the same system classloader and governed by the same security policy and context.
-Generally, it represents a .jar package with the PreMain-Class method, which implements the mechanism of re-defining the running classes' content on the bytecode level with the help of java.lang.instrument.
-And in order to designate such an applet to be launched at startup (just after the JVM is initialized), the special -javaagent parameter is used.
+Java agent is an interceptor in front of the application’s main method.
+Generally, it is a .jar package statically loaded in the PreMain-Class method, which implements a mechanism of re-defining the running classes' content.
+Jelastic PaaS allows you to automatically launch such an applet at startup (just after the JVM is initialized).

-1. Log into the Jelastic dashboard with your credentials and click the Config button for the application server in your environment:
+1. Log in to the Jelastic dashboard with your credentials and click the Config button for the application server in your Java environment:

 Don’t forget to Save the changes with the appropriate button above the editor.

-4. To apply the newly added settings, you need to Restart your container using the same-named option:
+4. To apply the newly added settings, you need to Restart Nodes of your application server layer using the same-named option.